QUESTION & ANSWERS

 What affect will flying at various altitudes have on my SPARE AIR?

 Flying at various altitudes should not produce any negative effects on the product.
-It has been used by the Navy, Air Force & private pilots for over 15 years now at various flight attitudes with no negative effects.
+It has been used by the Navy, Air Force & private pilots for decades.